-San Diego-based PINS is a SaaS that serves municipalities, airports, construction contractors and large sub-contractors, requesting insurance documentation from the 3rd parties they interact with.
+San Diego-based PINS is a SaaS that helps municipalities, airports, construction contractors and large sub-contractors request insurance documentation from the third parties they interact with.

 “LAX use our software.
 There’s so much activity going on – vendors, limo drivers.
 As an entity, LAX is so exposed.
-If one of those vendors does something rogue, even if by accident and there’s a big impact to a passenger, that passenger is going to take up their issue first and foremost with the airport.”
+If one of those vendors does something rogue, even if by accident and there’s a big impact to a passenger, they will take up their issue first and foremost with the airport.”